Dr TAN, Cheng Yong

 - My meta-analytic study on how parental involvement activities impact student learning was referenced in 11 news media platforms (August-September 2020) featuring how parents can be involved in supporting their children’s online learning during the school suspension in COVID-19.
 These media platforms are The Greenville News, Detroit Free Press, Statesman Journal, USA Today, The Indianapolis Star, The Arizona Republic, JS Online – Milwaukee-Wisconsin Journal Sentinel, MSN, The Colombus Dispatch, Medium US, ThriveGlobal

-- I was interviewed for the news article “The struggles of homeschooling in the world’s tiniest apartments” on my expert opinions on how school suspension during COVID-19 in Hong Kong has impacted student learning and exacerbated social and digital inequality.
+- Interview for the news article “The struggles of homeschooling in the world’s tiniest apartments” on my expert opinion on how school suspension during COVID-19 in Hong Kong has impacted student learning and exacerbated social and digital inequality.
 Results of the interview were reported in major newspapers including Bloomberg (dated 20 May 2020), The Straits Times (Singapore dated 20 May 2020), and 台湾醒报 (dated 25 May 2020).

 - Research brief (posted on webpage of The Joseph Luen Hung Charitable Trust: Asi Pacific Centre for Leadership and Change, The Education University of Hong Kong) on how informed school leadership practice can impact student learning from project "What is the contribution of school leadership to student learning?
 A thematic review and meta-analytic study”

-- I shared my research specialty on cross-cultural perspectives of parenting via an interview by Ms Katrina Lee, Editor/Super Parents magazine.
+- Sharing on cross-cultural perspectives of parenting via an interview by Ms Katrina Lee, Editor/Super Parents magazine.
 The interview was subsequently published in a special feature article ‘Chinese versus Western parenting: How parents in Hong Kong could promote optimal child development’ in the May 2017 issue of Super Parents magazine (pp. 16-21).

-- I shared my research on the contingency perspective of school leadership via a Skype interview by Dr Johannes Mioskavo.
+- Sharing on contingency perspective of school leadership via a Skype interview by Dr Johannes Mioskavo.
 The interview was broadcast by Pedagogical (Instructional) Leadership Network (PLR-network) via an audio podcast ‘What type of school leadership benefits student learning most?’ on 5 Oct 2016.
 The podcast is accessible via Facebook and other social media.

 Selected Journals where I had Served as Reviewer: